pilillo/mastro/README.md

 - Quality - enrich data with dependability information
 - Democratization - foster self-service culture

-Providing a data transformation layer to foster:
+Modeling of the data transformation layer to foster:
 - Reuse - of domain specific knowledge and pre-computed features in different use cases
 - Enforcing - of established industry or domain-specific transformations and practices
 - Interaction - between different roles through teams and projects